-- Termination of a benefit occurs when an authorization for services is ended prior to the original expiration date. - A terminated benefit is payable to the date of termination. - For the required terminations below, the date of the termination is the date of the event, unless otherwise specified. - When a required termination is not submitted or is submitted with an incorrect effective date, payment for the benefit beyond the correct effective date may be recouped.

-A Provider must submit to the Behavioral Health and Recovery Division (BHRD) Information System (IS) a request to terminate a benefit under the following circumstances:

-- The client dies; - The client moves out of the County; - The client has been in the hospital [including State hospitals, community hospitals, or Children's Long-term Inpatient Programs (CLIP) facilities for 30 days and will not be discharged within an additional 60 days.
+- For mental health agencies without a quarterly allocation, both first and second priority benefits are drawn from the BHRD Clinical Specialist's non-Medicaid fund source.
+The Non-Medicaid Outpatient Benefit Request Form must be submitted. - For SUD agencies, first priority and second priority benefits are drawn from the BHRD Clinical Specialist's non-Medicaid fund source.
+Non-Medicaid Outpatient Benefit Request Form must be submitted for all non-Medicaid SUD benefit requests. - Termination of Outpatient Services - Termination of a benefit occurs when an authorization for services is ended prior to the original expiration date. - A terminated benefit is payable to the date of termination. - For the required terminations below, the date of the termination is the date of the event, unless otherwise specified. - When a required termination is not submitted or is submitted with an incorrect effective date, payment for the benefit beyond the correct effective date may be recouped. - A Provider must submit to the Behavioral Health and Recovery Division (BHRD) Information System (IS) a request to terminate a benefit under the following circumstances: - The client dies; - The client moves out of the County; - The client has been in the hospital [including State hospitals, community hospitals, or Children's Long-term Inpatient Programs (CLIP) facilities for 30 days and will not be discharged within an additional 60 days.
 The effective date of the submitted termination must be 30 days from the date of admission.
 A new or continued authorization for outpatient services may be requested when a client will be discharged within 60 days.
 Note that whenever a client's Medicaid status is suspended, any requirements to terminate a benefit due to loss of active coverage also apply; - The client has been in prison, jail, Juvenile Rehabilitation Administration (JRA) facilities, or juvenile detention for 30 days and release will not be occurring within an additional 30 days.
 The effective date of the submitted termination must be 30 days from the date of detention.
 A new or continued authorization for outpatient services may be requested when a client will be released within 30 days.
-Note that whenever a client's Medicaid status is suspended, any requirements to terminate a benefit due to loss of active coverage also apply; and o The client is enrolled in the Program of All-inclusive Care for the Elderly (PACE).

-A Provider may submit to the BHRD IS a request to terminate a benefit at any time based on significant changes in the client's clinical profile and needs.
-Reasons for this optional termination include:
+Note that whenever a client's Medicaid status is suspended, any requirements to terminate a benefit due to loss of active coverage also apply; and - The client is enrolled in the Program of All-inclusive Care for the Elderly (PACE). - A Provider may submit to the BHRD IS a request to terminate a benefit at any time based on significant changes in the client's clinical profile and needs.
+Reasons for this optional termination include: - Successful completion of the ISP where treatment goals have been met; - Inability to provide services to a client where factors other than those under the control of the Provider make the provision of care impossible;